-Visit Romans-sur-Isere (Rhone-Alpes, France)
+Visit Romans-sur-Isere (Rhone-Alpes, France)Photo Gallery

 Romans-sur-Isere is a large town 18 kilometres north-east of Valence in the Drome region and with the Vercors mountains in the distance.
-The town is best known for it’s longstanding tradition of shoe making.
+Romans is separated from its sister town of Bourg-de-Peage by the pretty fast-flowing Isere River and best known for it’s longstanding tradition of shoe making.

 Inside the church it is the the beautifully decorated choir is well worth a look.
 The choir has been restored to reveal the paintings and show what it would have looked like in the 14th century.
 Unfortunately the paintings are wall paintings and not frescoes which means the pigments were not fixed in the way they are when frescoes are made and have deteriorated in quality.
 Even so it is beautiful and should not be missed.

 Another monument in Romans-sur-Isere is the Jacquemart Tower.
 Originally a 12th century gateway through the town ramparts to enter the fortified town, the ramparts have now disappeared, and in 1429 the gateway was blocked up and the tower turned into an imposing clocktower.
 Jacquemart refers to a clocktower where an automated character emerges to strike the time each hour - hence the bell and spire on top of the tower.